Few sins are as sneaky and difficult to detect as pride.

 When I agreed to lead this ministry, it was incredibly important to me that we become extensions of God’s love for one another.
 Nothing else really mattered.

 I could care less about sitting in the same place to be “seen”, wearing similar colors on special days, or anything else cliquish.

-My prayer was that God would create a microcosm of His kingdom among these women and He did.
-After my previous post, so many of them stepped in and stepped up to encourage and support me.
+My prayer was that God would create a microcosm of His kingdom among these women, and He did.
+After my previous post, many of them stepped in to encourage and support me.